What Is Market Capitalization?

 - The smaller the market capitalization, the less mature the company and the higher its growth potential.
 However, this comes with more erratic cash flows, lower dividend payouts and more stock price volatility.

 Over long periods, smaller stocks (as represented by the Russell 2000 Index) have demonstrated a propensity to outperform their larger counterparts (as represented by the S&P 500 Index).
-This is illustrated below for the 20-year period ended June 17, 2022.
+Take a look, for example, at this historical 20-year period from 2002 to 2022.

-While small-cap performance has been superior for much of the 20-year period, the margin of outperformance disappears during volatile times.
-In 2022, we are currently experiencing such a development, largely due to anxiety regarding persistently high inflation and aggressive Fed rate hikes implemented to blunt the trend.
-During times like this, small-caps are hit much harder than larger companies, mainly due to their relatively erratic cash flows and smaller financial reserves – both of which translate to greater risk for investors.
+While small-cap performance was superior for much of the 20-year period, the margin of outperformance disappeared during volatile times.
+During times like that, small-caps are hit much harder than larger companies, mainly due to their relatively erratic cash flows and smaller financial reserves – both of which translate to greater risk for investors.

-Until the economic uncertainty subsides, large-caps are likely to outperform smaller stocks.
+Until economic uncertainty subsides, large-caps tend to outperform smaller stocks.
 Nevertheless, over the long-term, small-caps and mid-caps hold a lot of promise and should be part of any diversified portfolio.
 Excluding them can have a drag on your long-term return on investment.

 All things considered, large-cap stocks tend to outperform smaller stocks in bear markets (bad times), but underperform during bull markets (good times).